grimmer0125/express-mongo-rest-k8s-sample/README.md

 - Publish to other cloud (e.g. AWS, Azure)
 - CI, CD and rolling update of Kubernetes
 - ~~Fix minikube (Kubernetes local version) issue, failing to deply locally.~~
-- Improve MongoDB setup (e.g. add password and indexes)
+- Improve MongoDB setup (e.g. add password, indexe, replica set)
 - Use other Database.
 - Add [TypeScript](https://www.typescriptlang.org/) to have offline compilation, static type checking and so on